 Several hundred years later, during the Byzantine period, the early Christians built several churches around Mount Zion.
 The archaeological survey identified the second level in this site, above the early Roman level, was a Byzantine building.

-After the Arab conquest, the area remained in ruins from the 7th C until the 12th C.
+After the Arab conquest, the area remained in ruins from the 7th century until the 12th century.

-The tradition of the location of King David's tomb on Mount Zion was first documented at this time (9th C).
+The tradition of the location of King David’s tomb on Mount Zion was first documented at this time (9th century).

 After the Crusaders retreated the structured was cared by Monks for some time.

 The Ottomans did not include the area inside the 16th century wall, but regarded the site as a Holy place – the site of the King David’s tomb.
 They banished the monks, and transformed it into a mosque, E-Nebi Daud, or: the prophet David.
 In the building around the site lived a Muslim family, who held the keys to the site.

 In 1864 an archaeological excavation revealed a shallow cave (35M x 15M x 4M) under the ground level.

 The Jews and Christians were banned for hundreds of years to freely visit the site.
 This changed in 1948 when the Independent Israel received control over the Holy site, and after the city was reunited in 1967 the site became one of the major Religious sites in the Holy Land, cherished by the three religions.